 What is Y Time?

-Our Y Time program is more than just care for children; it’s an opportunity to learn, create, play, empower and grow.
+Our Y Time program is more than just care for children; it’s an opportunity to learn, create, play and grow.
 Our highly trained and caring staff have a shared commitment to excellence in service and child development.

 Y Time staff will welcome your child in a warm and safe environment.
-With a wide range of activities to stimulate your child’s creativity, self-esteem and independence.
-Our values-based program will help young children learn essential social, physical and intellectual building blocks.
-For children 6 weeks to 8 years.
+With a wide range of activities to stimulate your child’s creativity, self-esteem and independence, our values-based program will help young children learn essential social, physical and intellectual building blocks.
+For children 2 to 8 years.

 Y Time Hours